Relational Resonance

 The aim is not perfect agreement.
 It is a relationship where difference can be held without either person feeling diminished.

 Loneliness inside a relationship has a particular quality.
-From the outside things may look stable.
+From the outside, things may look stable.
 You share responsibilities.
 You function as a team.
 Yet something feels missing.
 Conversations skim the surface.
 Touch becomes less frequent.
 Moments that once felt warm now feel neutral.

 Distance can also be protective.
 If there has been criticism or unresolved hurt, stepping back can feel safer than closeness.
 One person may cope by turning inward.
 The other may cope by seeking reassurance.
-Two strategies meet, and the space widens.
+Two protective strategies meet, and the space widens.

 Feeling alone does not always mean love is gone.
 It can mean the relationship needs attention in a different place, with more tenderness than blame.